adlnet/xAPI-Spec/xAPI.md

 * An Activity Provider MUST NOT allow new versions (i.e. revisions or other platforms) of the Activity to break compatibility.

-###### Metadata Requirements

-* If an Activity IRI is an IRL, an LRS SHOULD attempt to GET that IRL, and include in HTTP
-headers: "Accept: application/json, */*".
-This SHOULD be done as soon as practical after the LRS first encounters the Activity id.

-* Upon loading JSON which is a valid Activity Definition from an IRL used as an Activity id, an LRS SHOULD incorporate the loaded definition into its internal definition for that Activity, while preserving names or definitions not included in the loaded definition.

-* An Activity with an IRL identifier MAY host metadata using the <a href="#actdef">
-Activity Definition</a> JSON format which is used in Statements, with a Content-Type of "application/json"

-* Upon loading any document from which the LRS can parse an Activity Definition from an IRL used as an Activity id, an LRS MAY consider this definition when determining its internal representation of that Activity's definition.

 <a name="interactionacts"/>